 Les Demoiselles d’Avignon is one of the largest and most significant paintings in the oeuvre of Pablo Picasso (1881-1973), the world-famous Cubist artist.
 He was one of the most influential and best-known artists of the 20th century and transformed the world of modern art.

-The painting depicts 5 prostitutes who worked on the Carrer d’Avinyó in Barcelona, Spain.
-The figures appear to be deformed and unattractive, revolutionary features at the time and the main reason why it made it to the top of our list of most expensive paintings in museums today.
+The Cubist painting depicts 5 prostitutes who worked on the Carrer d’Avinyó in Barcelona, Spain.
+The figures appear to be deformed and unattractive, revolutionary features at the time and the main reason why the painting made it to the top of our list of most expensive paintings in museums today.

 4. Campbell’s Soup Cans – Andy Warhol